 24. Display Memory Properties

 The memory components include the Memory Controller, Memory Module, Physical Memory Array, and Memory Devices.
 They have the following DMI types, respectively – 5, 6, 16, 17.
 Take a look at how we retrieve memory properties using dmidecode types.

 $ sudo dmidecode --type memory

 This command provides information about the number of installed RAMs, their form factor, type, size, bus speed, and many more.
-Many SMBIOS doesn’t provide expected data when type ids are used.
-Thus, we recommend you to use the type identifier for this command.
+Many SMBIOS don’t provide expected data when type IDs are used.
+Thus, we recommend you use the type identifier for this command.

 25. Display Cache Properties